fxpio/tug/doc/index.md

 ```

 > **Notes:**
-> - You will be prompted to enter your credentials for AWS and Github services, as well as some other settings.
+> - You will be prompted to enter your credentials for AWS and Github or Gitlab services, as well as some other settings.
 > - If you prefer run the commands separately or run the dev server in local, see [this page](alternate-installations.md)

 Great!
 Now you can go to the AWS console of CloudFormation to track the deployment status of the stack.